• Skip to main content

 Make sure your goals are specific and measurable: for example, climbing the stairs to your office building each morning, or attending therapy once a week.
 You might consider sharing your goal with a trusted loved one who can hold you accountable for maintaining it.
 Keep in mind that it can take up to 90 days to create a new habit, so instant success is unrealistic.
 Creating change is a long yet rewarding journey.

 Which goals are you pursuing?
 Are there specific lifestyle changes you’d like us to discuss further?
-Contact any of our experienced therapists by shooting an email to info@vivapartnership.com, or getting in touch on social media.
+Let us know.
 We wish you the best in achieving positive change!

 Locations